 - Our partnership with Stonewall means that we are working with the UKs largest Lesbian, Gay and Bisexual lobbying and campaign organisation.

 - And we are a member of the Northamptonshire Association of Youth Clubs (NAYC)

 We rely heavily on funding and donations from many wonderful people and businesses from within our community who enable us to support children and young adults who have challenges, are vulnerable or are in crisis.
 We couldn’t do it without you – thank you so much!

 We have 4 major funding sources that cover our annual £130k running costs, so that we can:

 - deliver 1578 free counselling sessions to 584 clients

 - meet the sexual health and information needs of 4073 visitors

 In a typical financial year we receive approximately 34% of our funding from agencies such as the NHS, 30% from grants, 5% from Training and Outreach and the remaining 31% from donations and fundraising.

 If you’d like to know more, do let us know and we’ll send you a copy of our next annual report.

-the lowdown provides a confidential service, which allows us to help those most in need without them being afraid to talk to us.
+the lowdown offers a confidential service, which allows us to help those most in need without them being afraid to talk to us.